rauldsordi/rauldsordi/README.md

 > More projects coming soon — currently publishing additional workflows I've built.

-## 📈 Why this transition
+## 📈 The problem I'm solving

 Eight years of watching exactly where manual processes break, generate SLA bottlenecks, and create rework — that's precisely the kind of problem AI automation solves.
-I'm building and documenting this transition in public.
+I'm building and documenting these projects in public.

 ## 📫 Contact